crmathieu/planet/README.md

 ```

 Group members of the old list which are not in the new list will have the group removed from their _groups_ field.
-Similarly, the group name is added for members of the new list that were not in the old list.
+Similarly, the group name is added for members of the new list that did not belong to the old list.
 The body should contain an array of userid.

 ```json
   ["userid1","userid2"]